 - Drugs that slow down your immune system may help protect your bronchioles from more damage.

-- Your doctor probably will give you medicine to help with your cough and maybe oxygen to help make it easier to breathe.
+- Your doctor probably will give you medicine to help with your cough and open up your airways, and oxygen to help make it easier to breathe.